Key learning points

 - The condition is common in people who have heart failure, hypertension, atrial fibrillation and type 2 diabetes mellitus

-- Obstructive sleep apnoea is associated with significant morbidity and mortality related to road traffic accidents and cardiovascular disease
+- OSA is associated with significant morbidity and mortality related to road traffic accidents and cardiovascular disease (CVD)

-- Treatment with continuous positive airways pressure, or mandibular repositioning devices, should be accompanied by lifestyle advice
+- Treatment with continuous positive airways pressure (CPAP), or mandibular repositioning devices, should be accompanied by lifestyle advice

 Bill, a 55-year-old man, attended the surgery following his wife’s complaint that he stopped breathing for short periods during the night, and snored loudly, with occasional gasping sounds.
 He was not aware of any sleep disturbance, but admitted to occasional mild daytime sleepiness, which he insisted never occurred while working as a professional LGV driver.
-He had refractory hypertension and was overweight with a BMI of 36.
+He had refractory hypertension and was overweight with a body mass index (BMI) of 36.

 An Epworth sleepiness scale score was recorded as 12/24 (normal <10/24).5 A STOP-Bang questionnaire recorded a high probability for OSA with a score of 8/8 (normal <3/8) with points for Snoring, Tiredness, Obstruction witnessed, Hypertension, BMI >35, Age >50, Neck circumference >40cm (16 inches) and Gender male).6 A home overnight sleep study (cardio-respiratory polygraphy) showed an apnoea–hypopnoea index (AHI) of 60 per hour, indicating episodes of cessation or reduced amplitude of breathing for at least 10 seconds.1 Oxygen desaturation index was also 60 per hour, indicating associated falls in oxygen saturation.7

-Bill was advised of the diagnosis of obstructive sleep apnoea syndrome and related driving and cardiovascular risks.
+Bill was advised of the diagnosis of OSA syndrome and related driving and cardiovascular risks.
 He was advised that he must cease driving due to his excessive sleepiness and that he must inform the DVLA of his diagnosis.

 |These two simple questionnaires only take a few minutes to complete and are useful to assess a patient's level of sleepiness and chance of having OSA.|